 Regardless of what you prefer to call these support teams, there are many solutions that help you better meet customers' needs and increase the chances of high customer satisfaction—at the end of the day, providing good customer support and good customer service is always the goal for these teams.
 By any name, the goals of enterprise IT support and an ITIL framework are the same:

-- Operate under the philosophy that every company is a tech company.
-That means attracting and retaining employees who possess the technical skills to solve customer support problems in the moment, as well as the customer service chops to advise users on the best path forward.
+This means attracting and retaining employees who possess the technical skills to solve customer support problems in the moment, as well as the customer service chops to advise users on the best path forward.
 To keep employees happy and maximize their productivity, organizations must continuously equip them with the best possible technologies that support their efforts.
 Equipping employees with the best technologies also puts them in a better position to provide high-quality customer care.

-- Secure the organization’s precious intellectual property (IP).
 Every "smart" asset is a window into your network, one that can shed light on the proprietary IP that is the lifeblood of any organization.

-- Ensure IT efficiency by automating manual tasks to save time.
 This will require integrating best-of-breed technologies and disparate systems, and creating workflows that complete many tasks for you.
 The Internet of Things (IoT) revolution will only increase the need for automation, because IT support teams will go from managing support for desktops, laptops, and smartphones to incident management for smart coffee machines, smart washing machines, smart refrigerators, and more.
 They will need to figure out which sensor is acting up on a wind turbine or discover why a smart car is acting dumb.
 The IoT will go beyond IT asset management to a new era of “Thing Management.”

-- Find help desk software solutions that tie your service desk solutions, messaging, system management, mobile device management, single sign-on, and finance tools together.
 With so many APIs and easy integration options, it no longer makes sense to have all these systems operate separately.
 Integrating them will make your life easier, slash manual work activities, and break organizational silos that can impact productivity across the board.

-- Help the organization stay report- and audit-ready at all times.
 With a single source of truth for every asset, centralized in one place, companies can stay continuously audit-ready and make the monthly/quarterly/annual audit process a breeze.

-- Make it as easy as possible to report issues, in ways that are convenient for end-users.
 Some integrations allow users to create support tickets within their favorite collaboration software.
 Instead of filling out support tickets when they have a problem or need, users report issues about an asset from within the collaboration platform.

 It’s time to stop splitting hairs about what to call the IT support, because there are more important things to consider when building ITSM processes: the emergence of IoT devices, the need to integrate best-of-breed technologies, security, compliance, and more.
-Above all, the guiding principles are already in the mixed bag of terms we spent so much time arguing about: providing help, customer support, and good customer service whenever we're needed.
+Above all, these guiding principles are already in the mixed bag of terms we spent so much time arguing about: providing help, customer support, and good customer service whenever we're needed.